Our Fall Schedule is Live! Registration opens August 24th

 Sara Kiesel

-Sara is a gifted teacher with an empathetic and perceptive ability to meet the child where he/she is.
+Sara is a gifted teacher with an empathetic and perceptive ability to meet the child where they are at.
 Sara brings her knowledge of the child’s developmental, social and emotional needs to the table as she guides parents and teachers to better understand the child in their care.
 An experienced speaker and workshop leader, Sara engages audiences with her enthusiasm, joy for the role of the arts in education, and respect for the journey of the child whose perceptions and abilities are ready to be expressed.
 Understanding that all children have individual learning styles enables Sara to work effectively with all populations.

 Maria Mendoza